A young girl has her arms outstretched, she is looking upwards and smiling.

 • Any other relevant agencies involved in the child’s life

-Following a referral, the MASH team come together to review and share information sent to them.
-They use their professional judgement and also the threshold document, to enable them to make right decision at the right time for a child.
+Following contacting them, the MASH team come together to review and share information sent to them, using Signs of Safety approach.
+They use their professional judgement and continuum of need, to make a decision within 1 working day of the best next steps for a child and their family.
 This partnership approach will make it easier to get children, young people and families to get the right level of support as quickly as possible.

 In order for MASH to efficiently make decision, you must ensure that all relevant information, including parental consent or clear reasons why this has not been obtained, is provided to ensure that the referral can be progressed as effectively as possible.

-You'll be notified via email of the outcome of your referral via a MASH referral response form.
+You'll be notified via email of the outcome of your referral via a MASH providing a rationale for decision making.

 Top of page